Easily Switch Between Product Types

 Cluster

-CCE supports the following cluster types.
+CCE supports the cluster types shown in the table below.

 Cluster Type |